samplchallenges/SAMPL7/README.md

 - Protein-ligand details on the [PHIP2 stage 1 challenge](protein_ligand/README.md), in the `protein_ligand` directory.
 - [PHIP2 challenge stage 1-2 submission instructions](protein_ligand_instructions.md), in the `protein_ligand_instructions.md` file.

-All three host-guest components of this challenge are now final and launched, though additional supporting files may be added at a later date. **The submission deadline is Oct.
-4 for the TrimerTrip host-guest challenge and Nov.
-4 for the cyclodextrin derivatives and GDCC challenges**, due to timescales for data collection and publication of the experimental data.
-The **first stage of the protein-ligand challenge is due Nov.
-28, 2019 by midnight (24:00) US Pacific time.**
+All three host-guest challenges are now closed, as is the first stage of the PHIP2 protein-ligand challenge.
+The **second stage of the protein-ligand challenge is due Dec.
+14, 2019 by noon (12:00) US Pacific time.**

 ## What's coming
 - GSK logD challenge information as soon as available